-Rabbi Judith HaLevy is the Rabbi of the Malibu Jewish Center & Synagogue.
+Rabbi Judith HaLevy retired from MJC&S in 2017 after over 20 years as our Senior Rabbi, and is now our Rabbi Emerita.
 She holds advanced degrees in International Relations from both Rutgers University and Columbia University, and spent her early years in international education in Mexico City and Tel Aviv.

 Returning to New Mexico in 1976, she continued her work in the field of bilingual education and cultural diversity.
 She spent ten years as the director of the Taos Arts Association, and in that capacity served on the Board of the National Endowment for the Arts from 1988 to 1992.